Nutshell 2. More about case

 Just to remind you:

-Every action (denoted by a word stem) is considered a flow of information that comes from a source (sender), reaches a sink (a recipient) and transports a content.
+Every action (denoted by a word stem) is considered a flow of information that comes from a source (sender), transports a content, and reaches a sink (a recipient).
 The terms ‘sender’ and ‘recipient’ are more familiar, but ‘source’ and ‘sink’ are more accurate in not necessarily meaning living beings.

 Consequently, a Lemizh action looks somewhat like this: